 I shrugged.
 I suppose he wouldn't understand.
 No one does.

 My parents told me they were happy I was okay, that they loved me, and for the next week they paid me more attention than they had in years before I shut them out again.

 The night I was released I went home and burned as much shit I could get a hold of in my fire pit.
 I pretended that the searing flames eating away at the trash was actually the charred bodies of those boys, bloody and beaten.

-From then on when I dreamed, I had dreams of drowning too.
+From then on, when I dreamed, I dreamed of drowning too.